 Do not underestimate the effect of baffling.
 Correct baffling will result in faster and more even drying.
-The benefits more than offset the extra time and effort to place the baffles correctly.
+The benefits more than offset the extra time and effort to correctly place the baffles.

-Corner deflectors: typically made of plywood, are used to help turn the airflow.

-Top Baffle: A hinged baffle that falls from the fan wall to the top of the load used to compensate for different load sizes and allow for shrinkage of the board pile.

-Side Baffle: A baffle that closes in the open space when the lumber does not fill the entire width.
+- Corner deflector: typically made of plywood are used to help turn the airflow. - Top Baffle: Hinged baffle that falls from the fan wall to the top of the load used to compensate for different load sizes, and allow for shrinkage of the board pile. - Side Baffle: Baffle that closes in the open space when lumber that does not fill the entire width.
 This baffle can be fixed or portable.

-Please reference pg 14 for more information on deflectors and baffles.
+Please reference pg 13 for more information on deflectors and baffles.